Okay, let’s face it….

-Not everyone is cut out to own a Poodle.
-This could be for a variety of reasons, however for those who don’t think it’s “manly” to own one, we’ve got a surprise for you in that the Standard Poodle version of this breed was actually developed to be a water retrieving dog for those who love hunting water fowl!
+Okay, let’s face it, not everyone is cut out to own a Poodle.
+This could be for a variety of reasons; however, for those who don’t think it’s “manly” to own one, we’ve got a surprise for you in that the Standard Poodle version of this breed was developed to be a water retrieving dog for those who love hunting waterfowl!

 And while…

-Why not extend this sterotype to the Poodle?
+One can decide how “manly” it is to hunt animals for sport; few will argue that there is a stereotype out there that assumes that all “men who hunt” are mainly.
+So, why not extend this stereotype to the Poodle?
 And give this dog another look?
-Because once you do, you’re going to find that the Poodle is an incredibly friendly breed of dog.
-Smart, surprisingly intelligent and funny too.
+Because once you do, you’ll find the Poodle is an amiable dog breed.
+Smart, surprisingly intelligent, and funny too.
 He is a perfect family pet or companion dog.

 You’re also going to…